Accommodations for Students with Special Needs

-- The Director of Academic Advisement will develop an Academic Adjustment Memo for each of the student’s instructors outlining the accommodations.
+- The Director of Academic Advisement will develop an Academic Adjustment Memo for each of the student’s instructors outlining the approved accommodations.

 - Students can self-identify at any time during an academic course but Coffeyville Community College has no responsibility to make accommodations retroactive.

 - The instructor and student should sign and agree to the Academic Adjustment Memo and return the original copy to the Director of Academic Advisement.